Ghasera

-Ghasera is a village in Nuh district of Haryana state in northern India.
+Gandhi Gram Ghasera or Ghasera is a village in Nuh district of Haryana state in northern India.
 It is dominated by Meos.
-This village is also known as Ghandhi Gram Ghasera after it was visited by Mahatma Gandhi who asked the predominantly Muslim Meos to not migrate to Pakistan.
+Gandhi was added to its name after it was visited by Mahatma Gandhi who asked the predominantly Muslim Meos to not migrate to Pakistan.

 History

 The majority of villagers are Muslim Meos who claim descent from Hindu Lord Rama.
 These Meos belong to Dhaingal Pal, which is also known as Ghasera Pal and Bargujar Pal.
 This Pal is prominent in Nuh district and it had originated from the Raiseena village in Gurugram district (also spelt Raisina, and not to be confused with Raisina Hill in Delhi).